leo6033/UniPy/README.md

 TODOList:
+  + support script reload in editor.
+If you know Unity's package PythonScript you know that if you want to update a script that has been imported, you need to restart Unity Editor, which makes the development process very cumbersome.
   + support import python file by unity resource load method, such as Resource, BundleResource, AddressableAsset.
   + support macos
   + research build for mobile, android & ios